In an 11 month period, I lost my mother to breast cancer and my mother-in-law to lung cancer.

 1. Find out when the patient’s best and worst times are.
 Help at the worst times.
 Visit at the best.

 Bring a high calorie, nutritious meal at the worst times.
-Or offer practical support like picking up groceries.
+Or offer practical support like picking up groceries, mailing a package or filling a prescription.
 Help and the leave.

 Visit at the better times.
 If the patient is too sick or weak to communicate, visit in 2s and 3s so you can carry the conversation.
 Silence is okay.
 Being there counts.

-If you are far away, write letters or email or cards.
+If you are far away, write letters, email or cards.
 Include interesting newspaper articles or jokes which could be put in the Waiting Tote bag.

 2. Give the primary caretaker a break.